Answers to our Clients’ Most Frequently Asked Questions

 How Can An Employee Prove They Were Constructively Discharged?

 Yes.
 This is one of the most common misperceptions which is covered in our videos.
-An employee can claim that s/he was constructively discharged.
+An employee can claim that she/he was constructively discharged.
 A constructive discharge occurs when the employer’s conduct effectively forces an employee to resign.
 Although the employee may say ‘I quit,’ the employment relationship is actually severed involuntarily by the employer’s acts, against the employee’s will; a constructive discharge is legally regarded as a firing rather than a resignation.

 A California employee must prove the following elements to show that s/he was constructively discharged: